Making your own compost is a practice that helps the environment through recycling waste.

 It makes sense to set up a hinged opening at the bottom of one pallet, to collect the compost from the pile.

-One last tip: if you want your compost bin to last over years, choose a category 4 wood that resists rot and weather.
+If you want your compost bin to last over years, choose a category 4 wood that resists rot and weather.